-Separately, the need to apply learning algorithms to train FCMs was discussed in \cite{PapageorgiouSG04} and later on \cite{Papakostas2012}.
-Hebbian-like algorithms aimed to find appropriate weights between the neurons of the FCM classifier so that it can converge to the desired state.
-These algorithms to find the appropriate interconnection weights of the FCMs for system modeling tasks motivated future studies due to deficiencies of the Hebbian-like algorithms indicating trapping to local optima.
-In contrast, \cite{PapageorgiouG05}, \cite{StachKP10}, \cite{StachPK12}, \cite{Len2013} and \cite{SalmeronRM17} reported the use of different paradigms deviating from Hebbian-based learners and employing other approaches (e.g., based on evolutionary algorithms).
+Separately, the need to apply learning algorithms for training FCMs was discussed in \cite{PapageorgiouSG04} and \cite{Papakostas2012}.
+Hebbian-like algorithms aimed to adjust the weights between the neurons of the FCM classifier so that it can converge to the desired state.
+The works in \cite{PapageorgiouG05}, \cite{StachKP10}, \cite{StachPK12}, \cite{Len2013} and \cite{SalmeronRM17} reported the use of different paradigms deviating from Hebbian-based learners and employing other approaches (e.g., based on evolutionary algorithms).

-In a different direction, \cite{Npoles2016} extended the use of FCMs with the creation of Rough Cognitive Networks (RCNs) as granular classifiers stemming from the hybridization of FCMs and Rough Set Theory.
+In a different direction, the work in \cite{Npoles2016} extended the use of FCMs with the creation of Rough Cognitive Networks (RCNs) as granular classifiers stemming from the hybridization of FCMs and Rough Set Theory.
 Such cognitive neural networks attempted to quantify the impact of rough granular constructs over each decision class for a problem at hand.
 RCNs have shown substantial improvements in solving different classification problems, but the model reported some sensitivity to the similarity threshold upon which the rough information granules are built.